-This is a closed group, meaning students must sign up for the entire four-week program.
-The sessions will be held every Monday from 4-5:30 pm, starting October 15.
+This is a closed group, meaning students must sign up for the entire four-week program starting in mid-October (get all the info here).
 To sign up, phone the Student Health & Wellness Centre at 902-494-2171 or email firstname.lastname@example.org.

 Julia has seriously mad skillz.